How To - Gardening Techniques

 Transplanting a Tree

 Root pruning can greatly increase the chances of successful transplanting, especially for big trees.
 We should prune the roots 3 months – 2 years in advance.
 By severing the roots at or just beyond the drip line of the tree to be moved, the long unbranched roots will be broken.
 This will prompt growth of new roots near the main trunk, compact the existing root system, and increase the tree’s chances of survival once it is moved.
-Read the rest of this entry »
+Continue reading Transplanting a Tree

 I bought a pot of Episcia (aka Flame Violet) seedling in October last year.
 Since then, it has been growing beautifully in my room, with its first flower blooming in April.